olx-inc/nsindicator-mac/README.md

 Requirements
 ===============
-Mac OS X 10.9 or more recent version
+- Mac OS X 10.9 or more recent version
+- Superuser rights for your system